-The value of a unit is denominated in the currency that is specified in the annex to the Sales Prospectus entitled "Fund overview" (hereinafter, the "fund currency").
+The value of a unit is denominated in the currency (the "fund currency") defined in the annex ("Fund overview") to the Sales Prospectus.
 This is calculated by the Management Company each valuation day under the supervision of the Depositary.
-The valuation days can be seen in the annex to the Sales Prospectus entitled "Fund overview".
+The valuation days can be seen in the annex "Fund overview".
 The calculation is done by dividing the Fund's net assets by the number of units of the Fund circulating on the valuation day.
-To counteract the practices of late trading and market timing, the calculation is made after the end of the time limit for the acceptance of subscription and/or conversion applications, as defined in the annex to the Sales Prospectus entitled "Fund overview".
+To counteract the practices of late trading and market timing, the calculation is made after the cut-off time for the acceptance of subscription and/or conversion applications, as defined in the annex ("Fund overview") or in the Sales Prospectus.
 The net fund assets (hereinafter also referred to as the "net asset value") are calculated based on the following principles:

-- a) Securities and money market instruments listed on a stock exchange shall be valued at the latest available trading price at the time when the net asset value is calculated. - (b) Securities and money market instruments not listed on an exchange but traded on another regulated market which operates regularly and is recognised and open to the public shall be valued at a price that cannot be less than the bid price or more than the offer price at the time of valuation and which the Management Company deems to be the best possible price at which the securities and/or money market instruments can be sold. - (c) Securities and money market instruments which are neither listed on the stock market nor traded on another regulated market shall be valued at their market value at the time of calculating the net asset value as determined by the Management Company in good faith and abiding by generally recognised valuation rules that are verifiable by auditors. - (d) Units in UCITS and/or UCIs shall be valued at their net asset value last determined and available at the time of the calculation of the net asset value, applying a redemption fee, if necessary. - (e) The liquid funds shall be valued at their nominal value (plus interest) at the time of calculating the net asset value.
+- (a) Securities and money market instruments listed on a stock exchange shall be valued at the latest available trading price at the time when the net asset value is calculated. - (b) Securities and money market instruments not listed on an exchange but traded on another regulated market which operates regularly and is recognised and open to the public shall be valued at a price that cannot be less than the bid price or more than the offer price at the time of valuation and which the Management Company deems to be the best possible price at which the securities and/or money market instruments can be sold. - (c) Securities and money market instruments which are neither listed on the stock market nor traded on another regulated market shall be valued at their market value at the time of calculating the net asset value as determined by the Management Company in good faith and abiding by generally recognised valuation rules that are verifiable by auditors. - (d) Units in UCITS and/or UCIs shall be valued at their net asset value last determined and available at the time of the calculation of the net asset value, applying a redemption fee, if necessary. - (e) The liquid funds shall be valued at their nominal value (plus interest) at the time of calculating the net asset value.
 Fixed-term deposits with an original maturity of more than 30 days may be valued at the relevant yield value. - (f) All assets not denominated in the currency of the Fund shall be converted to the currency of the Fund at the latest mean rate of exchange available at the time of the valuation. - (g) Derivatives (e.g. options) shall be, in principle, valued at their most recent market or brokerage prices available at the time of valuation.
 If a valuation day coincides with the settlement day for a position, the valuation of the corresponding position shall be made at its settlement price.
 Options on indices without an average calculation shall be valued using the Black & Scholes model, and options with an average calculation (Asian style options) shall be valued with the Levy approximation.
 The valuation of swaps including credit default swaps shall take place in a regular and reproducible form.
 It should be noted that swap contracts are entered into under normal market conditions exclusively in the interests of the Fund. - (h) The pro rata interest applicable to securities and/or money market instruments shall be included, if not expressed in the market value.

-If different unit classes are established for the Fund in accordance with Article 1(4) of the Management Regulations, the following special features apply to the calculation of unit value:
+If different unit classes are established for the Fund, pursuant to Article 1 of the Management Regulations, the following special features apply to the calculation of unit value: